-Coordinated positions and actions under the current CPC regulation:
+Coordinated actions of the CPC network:

 As more and more consumers were targeted by fraud and scams through social media, a Joint CPC action was launched to get the main social media operators (Facebook, Twitter, Google+) to bring their terms of service into conformity with European consumer law; and to create a "notice and action" procedure for CPC Authorities to report and request the removal of online illegal content.